TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Organization.addMember(user: User|string, role: Role)

-Adds a member to the given `Organization`, with role of either member or owner.
+Adds a member to the given `Organization`, with the given `role` of either member or owner.

 ##### Arguments